 The California Community College Chancellor's Office designed the outcome metrics for Strong Workforce.
-The statewide data system, LaunchBoard collects these measure of student success, employment, and earnings.
+The statewide data system, LaunchBoard, collects these measures of student success, employment, and earnings.

-Outcome data for 2012- 2019 indicate the region demonstrate positive improvement in the following Strong Workforce Outcomes:
+Outcome data for 2012- 2019 indicates positive improvement in the following Strong Workforce Outcomes: